codelad1304/agentic-compute-mcp/README.md

 Input: JSON array of coordinates/data points and chart configuration.

-Output: Base64 encoded image string.
+Output: Success string (File saved locally).

 When to use: Use to visualize data without hitting token generation limits or requiring local GUI dependencies.